DrakeLab/willoughby-ringtail-diet/README.md

 # PROTOCOL FOR:
-# A review of the diet flexibility of a common carnivore, the ringtail (Bassariscus astutus)
+# A review of the diet flexibility of a common omnivore, the ringtail (Bassariscus astutus)

 _Last updated: September 14, 2023_